-Just as new students moving into the district can do, students who are St. Johns county residents who are not already enrolled in an actual St. Johns county school can register to become a student at any time before the new school year begins.
+Just as new students moving into the district can do, students who are St. Johns county residents who are not already enrolled in a St. Johns County School District school can register to become a student at any time before the new school year begins.
 Then they can contact the Career Specialist at the schools or the District Career Education office at (904) 547-4870 to find out if room remains in a Program of Choice for which the student is interested.
 If there is room, they may complete a late paper application obtained from the District Career Education Office or the High School Career Specialists.

 As a reminder, the parents/guardians of students attending an out-of-zone school are required to provide transportation for the student to and from the out-of-zone school.

 What do CURRENT students in Programs of Choice need to do to CONTINUE in the program/s next school year?

 High School Programs of Choice include Career Academies, JROTC, IB, AICE and St. Johns County Center for the Arts.

 If continuing in the program next school year, NOTHING needs to be done regarding an application or out-of-zone waiver.
 Students who do not wish to remain in a program next year were notified that they should complete an Program of Choice Change & Drop Form for 2021-22 to be signed by the student and parent and submitted to their Career Specialist.
 In that situation, out-of-zone students will return to their zoned school next school year.

 Middle School Students

 For CURRENT middle school students in the St. Johns County Center for the Arts at Murray Middle School, the same rules apply as stated above, though the Program of Choice Change & Drop Form for 2021-22 should be submitted to the Murray Middle School Principal and the Career & Technical Education Department.